therealdreg/r2-syscall-printer/README.md

 I created this r2pipe script to support x86 & amd64 kernel interface call convention: %rdi, %rsi, %rdx, **%r10, %r8, %r9**

+Also you can use this tool as standalone-app to print syscall table info

 64 bit process:
 ![alt text](r2-syscall-printer64.png)